Who can use these Standard Terms & Conditions for Construction Work ?

 Together, the documents will create the construction contract.

-While reasonably fair, the documents are biased in favour of the contractor.
+While fairly balanced, the documents are designed from the contractor’s perspective.
 You need this document if you are a contractor submitting a quotation for construction work to a client.

 Designed from the Contractor’s point of view, these standard terms and conditions are intended as a template for any contractor who is engaged in the business of providing construction or engineering works, especially when the works are to be carried out on premises of the Client.